nextcloud/documentation/admin_manual/configuration_server/activity_configuration.rst

 Configuring the Activity App
 ============================

-You can configure your ownCloud server to automatically send out e-mail notifications to your users for various events like:
+You can configure your Nextcloud server to automatically send out e-mail notifications to your users for various events like:

 * A file or folder has been shared